 Security comes first, though, and most of Phase IV is a bizarre battle between the isolated lab dome and the ant onslaught.
 The ants surround the dome with towers topped with heat-reflectors — like the Markalite ray cannons that lay siege to the Mysterians’ battle dome in Chikyu Boeigun, but on a much smaller scale.
 The communal ant mind has analyzed the dome’s defenses: saboteur ants sneak in to gnaw away at crucial lab wiring.

 Phase IV has quite a few fascinating visuals.
 As seen in his famous title sequence designs, Saul Bass’s key talent is effective visual communication.
 His optical tricks conjure up weird space phenomena, strange silhouetted shapes on the horizon, and a few impressive (if dated) surreal images.
 The real wonder of the film are Ken Middleham’s incredibly good micro-cinematographic views of the ants and other insects going about their business.
 The focus is excellent and many shots are even over-cranked in beautiful slow motion.
-The film could easily have employed a number of generic “bugs milling about” shots, and filled in with explanatory narration.
+The film could easily have employed a number of generic ‘bugs milling about’ shots, and filled in with explanatory narration.
 These images are planned, choreographed and executed for maximum graphic appeal.

 Macro-cinematographer Ken Middleham’s claim to fame just prior to Phase IV was The Hellstrom Chronicle, a rather hysterical apocalyptic pseudo-documentary.
 His fantastic trick camerawork was surely the element that convinced the studio that an exciting thriller could be made from the idea of insects taking over the earth.
 We see ants arranging the bodies of their dead in long funeral rows, a chilling vision.
 What looks like a multi-phyla, multi-tribe meeting shows a number of incredibly enlarged ants, each with a distinctive badge on its forehead.
 The little emblems can’t be bigger than pinheads — how’d they do that?
 The proof that Phase IV is working is that we follow the strategies of these clever little bugs with a minimum of verbal cues.
-We understand what they’re doing.
+We can understand what they’re doing.

 The drama isn’t quite as deft, as the characters are left rather undefined.
 Davenport becomes irrational after an ant bite swells his hand to twice its size.
-The good makeup is reminiscent of the first Quatermass film, The Quatermass Xperiment).
+(The good makeup reminds us of the first Quatermass film, The Quatermass Xperiment).
 Lynne Frederick, Davenport’s co-star from No Blade of Grass, is around to stave off monotony, but ultimately her Kendra becomes irrelevant, unless she and Michael Murphy are meant to be a sort of Adam and Eve ambassador-to-the-ants duo.
 Someone should ask Murphy about this stage of his career, for even when he was scoring big in Robert Altman pictures, he was also volunteering for all manner of oddball feature film roles, like the fairly dire Count Yorga, Vampire.
 The mostly British crew made this low budget movie at Pinewood, with Kenya standing in for Arizona.
 All in all, it’s an impressive and offbeat little movie.

 The ending incorporates visuals that remind us of the later Altered States.
 When James and Ernest examine the body of a dead farmer, they find disturbing ant-holes carved into his palm.
 Bass can’t resist restaging Luis Buñuel’s signature ants-crawling-out-of-a-hole-in-a-man’s-hand gag.